imb/fctx/doc/usr/source/api_fct.rst

 Conditional Tests
 -----------------

+*New in FCTX 1.2*.
 Use these variants to run a test based on a conditional value.

 .. cfunction:: FCT_TEST_BGN_IF(condition, name)